laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ## Creating an event listener

-Now that we're dispatching an event, we need to listen for that event so that we can send our notifications.
+Now that we're dispatching an event, we can listen for that event and send our notification.

-Let's create a listener that will subscribe to our `ChirpCreated` event:
+Let's create a listener that subscribes to our `ChirpCreated` event:

 ```sail
 ./vendor/bin/sail artisan make:listener SendChirpNotifications --event=ChirpCreated